hill-daniel/glass-scraper/README.md

   * `-minReviews` - optional; int; The minimum number of reviews for a company to be collected, e.g. 100.
 Default 10.

 ## Example execution
-`./main -glassdoorUrl "https://www.glassdoor.co.uk/Reviews/london-reviews-SRCH_IL.0,6_IM1035.htm" -minRating 3.5 -minReviews 50`
+`./main -glassdoorURL "https://www.glassdoor.co.uk/Reviews/london-reviews-SRCH_IL.0,6_IM1035.htm" -minRating 3.5 -minReviews 50`

  ## CSV Export
  Creates a csv file with the following content: